-(1) - The amounts presented for each fiscal year were determined as of June 30.

-(2) - GASB requires information for 10 years; however, until a full 10 year trend is compiled, only the years that information
+- (1) The amounts presented for each fiscal year were determined as of June 30. - (2) GASB requires information for 10 years; however, until a full 10 year trend is compiled, only the years that information was available have been presented.

-LEON COUNTY DISTRICT SCHOOL BOARD SCHEDULE OF THE DISTRICT'S PROPORTIONATE SHARE OF THE NET PENSION LIABILITY -HEALTH INSURANCE SUBSIDY PENSION PLAN
+LEON COUNTY DISTRICT SCHOOL BOARD SCHEDULE OF THE DISTRICT'S PROPORTIONATE SHARE OF THE NET PENSION LIABILITY HEALTH INSURANCE SUBSIDY PENSION PLAN